WebOrigami/docs/src/content/language/tutorial.md

 </clipboard-copy>

-<span class="tutorialStep"></span> Switch to the tree diagram window and refresh it.
+<span class="tutorialStep"></span> Switch to the Tree Diagram window and refresh it.

 <span class="tutorialStep"></span> In the tree diagram, click the box for the real image in `images/van.jpg` to preview it.

-<span class="tutorialStep"></span> Navigate back to the diagram and click the box for `small.jpg` to see the same image at a smaller size.
+<span class="tutorialStep"></span> Navigate back to the main diagram and click the box for `small.jpg` to see the same image at a smaller size.
 The formula you created above produces this thumbnail on demand.

-<span class="tutorialStep"></span> Navigate back to the tree diagram.
+<span class="tutorialStep"></span> Navigate back to the main diagram.

 ## Create a virtual folder of thumbnails

 You could write formulas to create a thumbnail for each image in the `images` folder — but the Origami `map` function lets you define the transformation of all the images with a single line.

-<span class="tutorialStep"></span> **Try it:** Switch to the Glitch editor window.
+<span class="tutorialStep"></span> **Try it:** Switch to the Code window.
 In `site.ori`, delete the formula for `small.jpg` and replace it with the following `thumbnails` formula:

 <clipboard-copy>